 - Program Objective: You have been invited to Yale to engage is specific activities (research, study, teaching, etc.).
 To maintain legal status you must continue in this same objective, and be making what Yale considers to be normal and successful progress towards these goals.

-- Contact information: You must report within 10 days any change in your residential address, telephone number or e-mail address.
-Please use the OISS portal to report changes.
+- Contact Information: You must report within 10 days any change in your residential address, telephone number or email address.

-- Health insurance requirements are mandated for all J-1 visa holders and their families.
+- Health Insurance: Health insurance requirements are mandated for all J-1 visa holders and their families.
 Willful disregard of these requirements will result in termination of your program and your J-1 status.

-- Leaving Yale: If offered a comparable position at another college or university, discuss your plans with an OISS advisor to make sure that the required transfer procedure can be accomplished.
+- Leaving Yale: If offered a comparable position at another college or university, discuss your plans with an OISS adviser to make sure that the required transfer procedure can be accomplished.

 - Passport: Keep your passport valid at all times.